jundalisay/sp/content/en/material/fallacies/einstein.md

-The great big problem is that light is just the middle Element of reality and not the causal or highest one.
+The great big problem is that light is just the middle Element of reality and not the causal or highest one which is the aether.

+We define the aether as the substance of ideas and feelings, and the abstract mind or soul that has those ideas and feelings.
+This is in line with quantum mechanics which is based on collapse from observation.

 {{< i s="/graphics/physics/layers.png" a="5 Elements" >}}

 From the 5 Elements model, there are 3 kinds of time: